 Early Life

-Wee Ee Cheong was born in Singapore in 1953.
-He is the eldest son of the late Wee Cho Yaw, a prominent banking tycoon who played a pivotal role in establishing the family's wealth through his leadership at United Overseas Bank (UOB).
-Wee earned a Bachelor of Science in Business Administration and a Master of Arts in Applied Economics from American University in Washington, D.C.
+Wee Ee Cheong was born in Singapore in 1953 as the eldest son of Wee Cho Yaw, who played a pivotal role in establishing the family's wealth through his leadership at United Overseas Bank (UOB).
+Wee Cho Yaw transformed UOB into a major regional player.
+Wee Ee Cheong grew up with his four siblings, experiencing a close-knit family life.
+He pursued his education at American University in Washington, D.C., earning a Bachelor of Science degree in business administration in 1977, followed by a Master of Arts degree in applied economics in 1979.

 Rise to Success